Chas Dingle: Pregnancy and daughter's death

 In late 2017, producers reunited Chas and Paddy Kirk (Dominic Brunt).
 A few months later, Chas discovers she is pregnant.
 Laura Morgan of Digital Spy observed, "It's obvious why the Emmerdale writers love these two together – they have a strong bond, a shared history, and are first and foremost best mates who are not afraid to take the mickey out of each other.
 We've watched them co-parent Aaron over the years, but to see them have a biological child would be a whole new world."
 Chas initially decides to have an abortion, but she changes her mind while she is at the clinic and tells Paddy that she wants to be a mother again.

 In May 2018, Chas attends a scan alone, as she has mixed up the dates, and the sonographer notices something wrong with the baby.
 Chas is then informed that her baby has bilateral renal agenesis, a fatal condition in which the kidneys do not develop properly.

 Grace's birth takes place during an "experimental episode", in which Paddy imagines he and Chas have taken their daughter on a trip.
 Scenes show Grace when she is one, four, and 12 years old.
 Pargeter explained, "It's the kind of things they would have done with her if she'd have still been around – it's in their heads in the delivery room after she's just been born.
 They're thinking about all of the things that they won't get to do with her.
 They kind of go there with her in their minds."
 Pargeter believed the episode needed some "lightness" because of how sad the rest of the storyline is.
-Grace dies in Chas' arms at the end of the episode.
+Grace dies in Chas's arms at the end of the episode.